CMSgov/beneficiary-fhir-data/dev/design-samhsa-filtering.md

 * DRG Codes
    	* Strip all leading and trailing whitespace.
    	* Strip all but last "word", aka 3 digit code.
+   	* (Note: the DRG values in the CCW are already normalized; these normalization are only applied to our list of SAMHSA-related DRG codes.)
 * CPT Codes
     * Strip all leading and trailing whitespace.
     * Convert to all-caps.